coderamen666/srd-v3.5-md/spells/magic-overview.md

 **Spell:** If you are affected by a spell while attempting to cast a spell of your own, you must make a Concentration check or lose the spell you are casting.
-If the spell affecting you deals damage, the DC is 10 + points of damage + the level of the spell you're casting.
+If the spell affecting you deals damage, the DC is 10 + points of damage + the level of the spell you’re casting.

-If the spell interferes with you or distracts you in some other way, the DC is the spell's saving throw DC + the level of the spell you're casting.
-For a spell with no saving throw, it's the DC that the spell's saving throw would have if a save were allowed.
+If the spell interferes with you or distracts you in some other way, the DC is the spell’s saving throw DC + the level of the spell you’re casting.
+For a spell with no saving throw, it’s the DC that the spell’s saving throw would have if a save were allowed.

 **Grappling or Pinned:** The only spells you can cast while grappling or pinned are those without somatic components and whose material components (if any) you have in hand.
-Even so, you must make a Concentration check (DC 20 + the level of the spell you're casting) or lose the spell.
+Even so, you must make a Concentration check (DC 20 + the level of the spell you’re casting) or lose the spell.

-**Vigorous Motion:** If you are riding on a moving mount, taking a bouncy ride in a wagon, on a small boat in rough water, below-decks in a storm-tossed ship, or simply being jostled in a similar fashion, you must make a Concentration check (DC 10 + the level of the spell you're casting) or lose the spell.
+**Vigorous Motion:** If you are riding on a moving mount, taking a bouncy ride in a wagon, on a small boat in rough water, below-decks in a storm-tossed ship, or simply being jostled in a similar fashion, you must make a Concentration check (DC 10 + the level of the spell you’re casting) or lose the spell.

-**Violent Motion:** If you are on a galloping horse, taking a very rough ride in a wagon, on a small boat in rapids or in a storm, on deck in a storm-tossed ship, or being tossed roughly about in a similar fashion, you must make a Concentration check (DC 15 + the level of the spell you're casting) or lose the spell.
+**Violent Motion:** If you are on a galloping horse, taking a very rough ride in a wagon, on a small boat in rapids or in a storm, on deck in a storm-tossed ship, or being tossed roughly about in a similar fashion, you must make a Concentration check (DC 15 + the level of the spell you’re casting) or lose the spell.

 **Violent Weather:** You must make a Concentration check if you try to cast a spell in violent weather.
-If you are in a high wind carrying blinding rain or sleet, the DC is 5 + the level of the spell you're casting.
-If you are in wind-driven hail, dust, or debris, the DC is 10 + the level of the spell you're casting.
+If you are in a high wind carrying blinding rain or sleet, the DC is 5 + the level of the spell you’re casting.
+If you are in wind-driven hail, dust, or debris, the DC is 10 + the level of the spell you’re casting.
 In either case, you lose the spell if you fail the Concentration check.
 If the weather is caused by a spell, use the rules in the Spell subsection above.

-**Casting Defensively:** If you want to cast a spell without provoking any attacks of opportunity, you must make a Concentration check (DC 15 + the level of the spell you're casting) to succeed.
+**Casting Defensively:** If you want to cast a spell without provoking any attacks of opportunity, you must make a Concentration check (DC 15 + the level of the spell you’re casting) to succeed.
 You lose the spell if you fail.

-**Entangled:** If you want to cast a spell while entangled in a net or by a tanglefoot bag or while you're affected by a spell with similar effects, you must make a DC 15 Concentration check to cast the spell.
+**Entangled:** If you want to cast a spell while entangled in a net or by a tanglefoot bag or while you’re affected by a spell with similar effects, you must make a DC 15 Concentration check to cast the spell.
 You lose the spell if you fail.

 ### Counterspells

 It is possible to cast any spell as a counterspell.
-By doing so, you are using the spell's energy to disrupt the casting of the same spell by another character.
+By doing so, you are using the spell’s energy to disrupt the casting of the same spell by another character.
 Counterspelling works even if one spell is divine and the other arcane.